Lowestoft railway station

 The station is currently managed by Greater Anglia, which also operates all of the trains that call.
 Services are typically formed of Class 755 FLIRT trains.

 According to Office of Rail Regulation usage figures for 2010/11, Lowestoft was the fourth-busiest station in Suffolk, after Ipswich, Stowmarket and Bury St Edmunds.
 Until the late 1960s, the station was served more frequently, with regular express trains for holidaymakers in the summer to and from London Liverpool Street and local services to Great Yarmouth.
-However, as part of Greater Anglia’s new franchising agreement, services between Lowestoft and London will be reintroduced.
+As part of Greater Anglia’s latest franchising agreement in 2016, direct services between Lowestoft and London will return; however, there are currently "no indications of when services may be introduced".

-Facilities and services

-Lowestoft station is conveniently situated between the south end of the shopping area in the town centre and the north end of the sea front.
-Facilities at the station include and ticket office and machine, shelters, seating in the booking hall and toilets.
-The ticket office is staffed during the day.
-A pay and display car park is provided, as is a taxi rank and cycle storage.
-Local buses call at the station, which is a Plusbus location.